Ballot Measure-o-meter

 Washington

-Initiative 2124 would require employees and self-employed individuals to actively opt-in to the WA Cares Fund, the state’s long-term care program which currently grants every Washingtonian access to a $36,500 benefit for long-term care insurance.
-Opponents warn that passage of Initiative 2124 would effectively repeal that benefit.
+Initiative 2124 would have required employees and self-employed individuals to actively opt-in to the WA Cares Fund, the state’s long-term care program which currently grants every Washingtonian access to a $36,500 benefit for long-term care insurance.
+Opponents warned that passage of Initiative 2124 would effectively repeal that benefit.

 Learn More Here